tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Toothsome

+When you successfully intercept an enemy, your shield inflicts your normal miss damage on them.
+Some warriors who carry shields of this type also bring along leather or wooden covers to conceal their shield’s unusual appearance outside of battle.
+Veteran bearers also carry toothpicks.

+**Quirk:** Takes bites or pieces out of things that you were supposed to just pass on.

+---

 #### Watchful Eye

 The living eyeball mounted in the boss of this round shield watches vigilantly for hidden foes and dangers.
 You gain a +4 bonus to skill checks to avoid being ambushed or surprised.
 In combat, the eye seems to look pleadingly at any foe who’s strong enough to shatter your shield, as if hoping to be released from its unnatural state.